mitchdalton/mitchdalton/README.md

 My name is Mitch Dalton.
 I'm a software engineer passionate about efficient problem solving and unique coding solutions.

 I am currently fluent in the following technologies:
-JavaScript, Node, npm, Express, React, MongoDB, HTML5, CSS3, and more to come!
+JavaScript, Node, npm, Express, EJS React, MongoDB, HTML5, CSS3, and more to come!

 My current project is: